 Some more notes about the system.
 You will learn more about market timing via technical analysis and how I apply it by reading this material.

 I recommend you consider other criteria such as valuation or volatility to stand clear of a given investment if it does not suit you.
-Some indices are more volatile than others, so you can generate fast gains, but also fast losses.
+Some indexes are more volatile than others, so you can generate fast gains, but also fast losses.
 For example, the double and triple positive and negative ETFs that track a given index, but promise 2 or 3-fold the bang for the buck can be devastating to your investment capital if you are wrong about your entry point.
 If you see that a given ETF moves up or down 10% in one day, that may be too volatile for you.
 Use an index that is less volatile.
 Feeling uncomfortable about your investments is not wise.
 Why add that stress to your life?

-Also, since you cannot simply “plug in” a symbol and buy, it requires a level of awareness to make a purchase that will serve you well.
 Even when I give you ETF names, I recommend you look at the alternatives that correlate with the ETF I am following.
 Some of you may be restricted to funds alone in your 401Ks, but index funds are commonly offered as alternatives to the traditional mutual funds, many of which have disappointed investors.

 Furthermore, you may actually find a better ETF or more cost effective fund than the one I might pick for various reasons.
 I may follow an ETF that has a longer track record that allows us to make our technical judgments, whereas the best ETF on a valuation or net asset value basis may be a different ETF.
 Many companies have screeners for mutual funds and ETFs and it’s a great idea to use those to make side-by-side comparisons and decide what issues are critical to you in a given account and make your choice accordingly.

-I usually will use market indices to generate the technical analysis signals unless, as in some cases, it is easier to follow an ETF traded in the U.S. You could also use an individual stock as your chosen investment vehicle, but the degree of correlation of your results with my market timing siganls will be far less.
+I usually will use market indices to generate the technical analysis signals unless, as in some cases, it is easier to follow an ETF traded in the U.S. You could also use an individual stock as your chosen investment vehicle, but the degree of correlation of your results with my market timing signals will be far less.

 I want to re-emphasize the need to be careful about net asset values of funds.
 On some market days, there can be enormous spikes in volume, say during a short squeeze, when rising prices are forcing speculators who are short a given ETF to buy it to cover their short positions.
 This can cause a spike in the ETF that is unrelated to its net asset value that is based on the holdings of the ETF.